agama-project/agama/autoinstallation/README.md

 ##### Partitioning Changes

-Sometimes there is a tricky partitioning that needs to be modified after partitioning and before installing RPMs, such as changing the fstab and mount an extra partition.
+Sometimes there is a more complex partitioning that needs to be modified after partitioning done by Agama and before installing RPMs, such as changing the fstab and mount an extra partition.

 ```sh
 set -ex

 /usr/bin/agama config set software.product=Tumbleweed
 /usr/bin/agama config set user.userName=joe user.password=doe

 /usr/bin/agama install --until partitioning # install till the partitioning step